What is Holiday Pay?

-Holiday Pay is a type of bonus for employees as they are getting paid with standard wages even for the day off such as Christmas or Thanksgiving, by the employer.
-It isn’t necessary to be paid, however, some employers may offer it as a reward for the contribution of their workers towards the company.
+Holiday Pay is a type of bonus for employees as they get paid with standard wages, even for a day off, such as Christmas or Thanksgiving, by the employer.
+It isn’t necessary to be paid.
+However, some employers may offer it as a reward for their workers’ contribution to the company.

 For employees getting paid for the day off

 The first step is to calculate the hourly pay for the employee.
 The last month’s salary and the number of hours worked in the last month can be taken as the base to calculate hourly pay.
 The hourly pay for the last month can be calculated by dividing the last month’s salary by the number of hours the employee worked.

 Once the worker’s hourly pay is calculated, the next step is to calculate the number of hours not worked on a day off and then arrive at the pay based on such hours.

 Many companies normally pay their employees on day-offs without having to work them on the day off.
 The above calculation is for such companies or employers.

 For employees getting rewarded for working on the day off